Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/README.md

        > **DO NOT REBOOT**
        >
-       > The system (`zypper`) may indicate a reboot is needed at several points during the script run but this will
+       > The `zypper` commands issued by the `run-patch.sh` may indicate a reboot is needed at several points during the
-       > happen in a later step so do not reboot the NCNs yet.
+       > script run but this will happen in a later step so do not reboot the NCNs yet.

 <a name="reboot-ncns"></a>